Nadiia Bashynska: Early years

-Partnership with Beaumont
+Partnership with Peter Beaumont

 2017–18 season: National novice champions

 Bashynska and Beaumont began competing together domestically, winning the silver medal at the 2018 Skate Canada Challenge's novice division.
 This qualified them to the 2022 Canadian Novice Championships, where they won the gold medal.
 Based on this, they were given their first international assignment to the advanced novice competition at the Egna Trophy in Val Gardena.
 Third after the short dance, they rose to second overall in the free dance.
 Beaumont said they were "really thankful for the opportunity to skate abroad."

 2018–19 season: Junior debut

 Moving up to the junior level, Bashynska/Beaumont were fifth at the Lake Placid Ice Dance International in New York.
 They were assigned to make their Junior Grand Prix debut at the 2018 JGP Slovakia in Bratislava.
 Placing ninth in the rhythm dance, they were fifth in the free dance despite an audience member throwing a stuffed toy onto the ice midway through the program, requiring them to adjust where they were going.
 They remained ninth overall.

 Thirteenth at Skate Canada Challenge, they finished the season competing at the 2019 Canadian Junior Championships, where they were tenth.